- WordCamp Europe (June 2018, Belgrade)

 - Girl Develop It Buffalo (November 2017, Buffalo)

-- Selfish Accessibility: Slides from Talk at Government Digital Service (March 2017, London)
+- Talk at UK Government Digital Service (March 2017, London)

 - Accessibility Camp Toronto (November 2016, Toronto)